Frederic G. Donner

-Frederic Garrett Donner (October 4, 1902 – February 28, 1987) was chairman and CEO of the General Motors Corporation from September 1, 1958, to October 31, 1967.
+Frederic Garrett Donner (October 4, 1902 – February 28, 1987) was an American chairman and CEO of the General Motors Corporation from September 1, 1958, to October 31, 1967.

-Early life

 Frederic G. Donner was born in Three Oaks Michigan, the son of an accountant, on October 4, 1902.
 He graduated from the University of Michigan with a degree in economics and worked briefly for a Chicago accounting firm.

 Career at GM

 He joined General Motors's New York staff as an accountant in 1926, and worked there for 32 years.

-He became Assistant Treasurer in 1934 and in 1941, at 38, he became one of the youngest GM executives ever to reach a vice-presidency.
+He became assistant treasurer in 1934 and in 1941, at 38, he became one of the youngest GM executives ever to reach a vice-presidency.
 In 1956 he was named executive vice president for finance.
-He served as an officer of General Motors from 1941 until 1958, when he became Chairman and Chief Executive Officer.
-Donner presided over a major reorganization of GM's Board of Directors to include more representation from outside the corporation.
+He served as an officer of General Motors from 1941 until 1958, when he became chairman and chief executive officer.
+Donner presided over a major reorganization of GM's board of directors to include more representation from outside the corporation.
 During his tenure GM achieved record sales and profits.

-Later Career at GM
+Later career at GM

 He was at the helm when GM expanded its product line with 12 new passenger cars, including the Nova, Chevelle, Firebird, Century, Riviera, Camaro, Pontiac LeMans, Cutlass, and Eldorado.

 Donner was the author of The worldwide industrial enterprise; its challenge and promise.

 Donner was inducted into the Automotive Hall of Fame in 1994.